briansyoo/Codes/Cassandra_Analysis_Library/README.md

                                |___/
 ==============================================================
 -->
-# Welcome to Cassandra Analysis Library (version 0.1)!
+# Welcome to Cassandra Analysis Library version 0.1!

 Last Updated 1/6/2018 (BY): Restructured library to include Python egg installation.
 Code is currently broken.